 - Installing offset hinges on your doors can widen your doorway up to two inches.

 - Adjustable bed – Having a bed that sits up is amazing (whether or not you are disabled).
+Can’t afford an adjustable bed?
+Get the Mattress Genie contourliving.com

-- Flexabed.com has a unique adjustable bed because it has a high/low feature that lets you adjust the vertical height of your bed.
+- com has a unique adjustable bed because it has a high/low feature that lets you adjust the vertical height of your bed.
 It’s great if you have caregivers that assist you with transfers.

 - Using a bed ladder or bed rails can be helpful if you need a little assistance to pull yourself up to a sitting position or reposition yourself in bed.